marsdrums/test-tutorial/visual-quality/index.md

 > [!NOTE]
 > Numerous variations of the ReSTIR algorithm have been developed to adapt to different rendering methods.
 In Jitter, ReSTIR computes global illumination by tracing rays in screen-space.

+These are the built-in solutions for computing indirect lighting and global illumination in Max 9.
+Which one is the best?
+Horses for courses!
+Go with what works.

 # Environment mapping

 # Lighting setup
 # Shadows
 # Antialiasing